IndigoNakamoto/Litecoin-OpenSource-Fund/docs/projects/general_fund.md

 - Education dissemination and community outreach concerning Litecoin.
 - Conducting research on Litecoin-centric topics.

 Should the vision of fostering open-source innovation resonate with you, you are warmly invited to extend your support to the General Fund.
-Contributions of Litecoin or fiat currency are welcome and can be made [here](https://lite.space).

 Litecoin Foundation, Inc. Singapore (UEN: 201709179W), operates as a public charity with the pivotal goal of funding Litecoin-related free and open-source projects, inclusive of educational and research endeavors.

-Our aspiration is to create a sustainable ecosystem with steady funding to back the contributors to Litecoin and FOSS (free and open-source) tools.
-To realize this vision, we have unfurled a platform exclusively dedicated to this mission.
-Donors can explore the Litecoin Foundation web platform [https://lite.space](https://lite.space), where they can either earmark gifts for specific project realms or channel contributions to our general fund.
+Our aspiration is to create a sustainable ecosystem to back the contributors to Litecoin and FOSS (free and open-source) tools.